onlyuser/NatLang/README.md

 Under the framework, WordNet provides word POS information and the Yacc grammar decides which full-sentence POS assignments are valid.
 For each full-sentence POS assignment, NatLang generates a parse tree.

-Additional analyses passes (not included) can be applied to prune the parse trees down to a useful subset.

 For example:

 The sentence "eats shoots and leaves" has four interpretations depending on the POS of "shoots" and "leaves".